 External Web or Cloud Services

 Options to provide content online hosted by third party vendors store data on servers outside of university control should only be considered if the content has no security risk.
 Read the Information Security Office’s Cloud Services guide on the risks of data mining, advertising, security, privacy and reliability before utilizing these services.

-Three external Web services being utilized for some of our college Web content needs have been approved by the Information Security Office:
+Three external Web services being utilized for some of our college Web content have been approved by the Information Security Office:

 - UTBox for online document sharing,